-Echoes UN SDG 2: End hunger, achieve food security
+Echoes UN SDG 2: End hunger, achieve food security and improved nutrition and promote sustainable agriculture.

 The Taiwan Technical Mission hosted a mango festival, prepared mango recipes, and invited chefs from famous restaurants to develop creative mango cuisine in order to inspire the people of St. Lucia to experiment with different cooking methods.